German South West Africa: Economy

 In German South West Africa, attempts were made to establish farming in the territory.
 The arid climate hindered farming in the area and the Germans planned on building canals to counteract this.
 The number of farms tripled following the war.

 Germany would build a railroad network in the colony using forced labor from Herero and Nama.
 The railroad allowed for the German colonial presence to expand with protection being guaranteed to those who lived within 100 kilometers of the railroad and allowed for the journey to reach other places much easier instead of using oxen.
 The first railroad built in the colony went from Windhoek to Swakopmund and opened in 1902.
 Over 2,100 kilometers of railways were built by the Germans; with stations being built alongside them whether it be for towns or simple refueling purposes.
 One of the major means of transport in the colony was with mules and in 1913 there were 5,000 of them.

+Media

+German South West Africa had several newspapers prior to 1914 which were meant for the white population.
+None of them appeared daily.
+The Lüderitzbuchter Zeitung, founded in 1909, was favorable to the diamond industry while the Windhuker Anzeiger, from 1901 published as Deutsch-Südwestafrikanische Zeitung (DSWAZ) was centered around promoting self-governance among the settlers.
+Newspapers in the German colonies could be suspended if they were negative toward the German authorities with one example being during the Herero War the DSWAZ was banned due to its negative positions toward the government.